djc/askama/README.md

 * `code` (print the generated code)
 * `all` (print both parse tree and code)

+The resulting output will be printed to `stderr` during the compilation process.

 The parse tree looks like this for the example template:

 ```